-Video Tutorial - Integrate Outlook Mail (Office 365) data in Power BI
+How to integrate Outlook Mail (Office 365) with Power BI

-Outlook Mail (Office 365) Connection in Power BI
+- How to use the Outlook Mail (Office 365) in Power BI

 Step-by-step instructions

-To get data from Outlook Mail (Office 365) using Power BI we first need to create a DSN (Data Source) which will access data from Outlook Mail (Office 365).
-We will later be able to read data using Power BI.
+To get data from Outlook Mail (Office 365) using Power BI, we first need to create an ODBC data source.
+We will later read this data in Power BI.
 Perform these steps:

 -